Outer Barrier: Fire Island

 There are several ocean front communities such as, Davis Park and Watch Hill that are on the eastern side of the Great south bay.
 Fire Island has a variety of ocean front communities that can be reached by private boat, or seasonal ferry service from Long Island's mainland.
 Fire Island has a 2000 census population of 310 inhabitants.
 There are also two villages in the Islip section of the island, Saltaire (pop.
 43) and Ocean Beach (pop.
 138).
 In addition, a part of Fire Island CDP is not even on the island, but on a separate island adjacent to West Hampton Dunes.

 Fire Island Inlet is an inlet on the south shore of Long Island, New York.
 It connects the Great South Bay with the Atlantic Ocean, passing between Robert Moses State Park (the western end of Fire Island) on the south and Oak Beach and Captree State Park (the eastern end of Jones Island) on the north.
 The stated land area and population figures result when this section is subtracted out.
 The inlet is directly south of West Islip, the nearest town on the main part of Long Island.

 The inlet has evolved over the years due to natural processes, especially longshore drift.
 Jones Island and Fire Island at one time were connected.
 The Fire Island Light was at the mouth of the inlet when built in 1858, but is now six miles east of the inlet.

 Westhampton Island

 Westhampton Island is the easternmost outer barrier island in the Town of Southampton.
 The barrier island was part of Fire Island until a nor'easter in 1931 created Moriches Inlet and made Fire Island a proper island.
-In 1938, Shinnecock Inlet created this fourth barrier island.
+The 1938 New England hurricane created Shinnecock Inlet and this Westhampton Island.
 Cupsogue Beach County Park is located on the western end of the island.